-Attachment A - Housing Strategy: Financial Implications of Implementing Top 12 and Phase 1
+Attachment A - Housing Strategy: Financial Implications of Implementing Top 12 and Phase 1 Actions (2022 to 2025)

-Actions (2021 to 2025) (Timeline for implementation identified and highlighted by year.
-Allocation of funds through the Council Strategic Initiatives Contingency (2021) and annual surplus allocation (2022 to 2025).
-Additional resource requests may be required for Top 12 and Phase 1 actions.)
+The following table includes: 1) timelines for implementation (shown numerically and highlighted by year).
+Note actions identified as parallel initiatives were initiated in 2021; and 2) funding requirements allocated through the Council Strategic Initiatives Contingency (2022) and annual surplus allocations (2022 to 2025).
+Additional resource requests may be required for implementing Top 12 and Phase 1 actions.